 Mechanical keyboards and high-sensitivity mice offer fancy lighting and more accurate inputs for high-speed gaming, while high-refresh-rate monitors promise reduced input lag and smoother animations during frantic battle royale matches.
 But if you’re on a budget, you needn’t buy the latest and greatest to have a fantastic time as a PC gamer.
 Many start out their PC gaming journey with office peripherals and upgrade as they find the time and money to invest in their favourite hobby.

 One of the major advantages of a gaming PC over a console system is that it tends to last a lot longer.
 If you bought your Xbox One near the start of the system’s lifecycle it was only a couple of years before Microsoft had something else to sell you and it was enough of an upgrade that you might feel left out if you didn’t make the jump.

 Gaming PCs tend to have much greater longevity, because you can always tweak settings as you go to maintain steady performance in the new and exciting games.
-There's also the option to upgrade individual components on a piecemeal basis, so you don't need to throw the whole system out with the watercooling just to get a little more performance out of it.
+There’s also the option to upgrade individual components on a piece-by-piece basis, so you don’t need to throw the whole system out with the watercooling just to get a little more performance out of it.